flashbake/documentation/docs/flashbake-endpoint.md

 Every Flashbaker must expose a `https` endpoint to receive bundles from the relay.
 The purpose of the Flashbake Endpoint software is to listen to this endpoint, run an auction, then submit the winning bundle to the baker.

+The Flashbake relay is aware of who the next flashbaker is.
+This means, the flashbake endpoint will receive transactions shortly before it is their turn to bake, and will pick the most lucrative one for inclusion.
+Outside of this time period, the endpoint should generally not receive any transaction.

 ## Endpoint Operation

 The Flashbake Endpoint listens on two ports: